USA Coast to Coast

-Start your American adventure in style as we kick off with a tour on the Walk of Fame and posing for a few selfies in front of the Hollywood sign before making our way to Vegas.
+Start your American adventure in style as we kick off with an afternoon trip to Venice Beach before making our way to Vegas.
 Get a feel for the bright lights, glitz and glamour by cruising the strip in a super-stretch limo before heading out to try your luck on the tables.

 Day 5-6: Grand Canyon National Park

 Travelling to one of the world's most famous natural wonders, we'll descend on Arizona's ancient Grand Canyon, stopping first at the National Park's Horseshoe Bend before heading to the main attraction.
 We'll take either a sunset or sunrise hike along the canyon's rim.